kumbulanit/t-sql/tech company/untitled/Module 5/Lab_Sorting_and_Filtering_Data_Answers.md

 SELECT
     ProductID,
     ProductName,
-    UnitPrice,
+    BaseSalary,
     UnitsInStock,
     Discontinued
 FROM Products
-WHERE UnitPrice > 20
+WHERE BaseSalary > 20
-ORDER BY UnitPrice DESC;
+ORDER BY BaseSalary DESC;
 ```

 #### Question 3: Find orders placed in 1997